openvoips/OV500/README.md

 Features list are as below...

 -  Prepaid / Postpaid Billing
 -  GUI design in CodeIgniter Web Framework
 -  Used opensource Mariadb Database
 -  Kamailio, RTPProxy and Freeswitch based Solution
-- High scalable solution (Solution fit for single server architecture and multi server architecture based on business needs.)
+-  High scalable solution (Solution fit for single-server architecture and multi-server architecture based on business needs.)
-- High CPS and CC supports.
+-  High CPS and CC support.
 -  Easy to Manage
 -  Fit for Wholesale, call center traffic, retail traffic as Class-4 Switch and billing.
-Residential solution as Class-5 switch and billing
+The residential solution as Class-5 switch and billing
-- IP and SIP User, Dialprefix and Caller ID based authentication
+-  IP and SIP User, Dialprefix and Caller ID-based authentication
-- Multi level Reseller account Management
+-  Multi-level Reseller account Management
 -  DID billing
 -  Smart and dynamic routing
-- Tariff / Bundle Traiff (Package) Management
+-  Tariff / Bundle Tariff (Package) Management
-- Integrated online payment process option
+-  The integrated online payment process option
-- Monitoring & Repoting
+-  Monitoring & Reporting

 and many more